Former Regime Personnel

 - MacGyver tackles multiple intelligence agencies during the series- once, he gets involved in a case of former-East German intelligence operatives trying to locate and retrieve their smuggled, stolen gold from the States.

-- Nikita: when first introduced, the Gogol organization likes to portray itself as a Russian version of Division.
+- When first introduced, the Gogol organization in Nikita likes to portray itself as a Russian version of Division.
 But Nikita knows that they are actually former Soviet intelligence officers who went into business for themselves and are mostly mercenaries.

 - Jagged Alliance: After the fall of the Soviet Union, Ivan Dolvich joined up with A.I.M, and became a mercenary for hire.